miladra/problem-solving-by-coding-patterns/src/main/java/com/patterns/inplacereversal/ReverseKGroup.md

 # idea

-The solution you provided is a recursive solution to the problem.
+The solution I provided is a recursive solution to the problem.
 It works by first counting the number of nodes in the current group of k nodes.
 If the count is equal to k, it means that there are enough nodes to reverse.
 The function then calls itself recursively with the next group of k nodes as input.
 After the